We are excited to introduce Noction Flow Analyzer version 24.08, which features...

 Identifying, monitoring and securing BYOD traffic with NetFlow

-Regardless of the above statements are true or false, the BYOD and enterprise mobility market size is estimated to grow from $35.10 Billion in 2016 to $73.30 Billion by 2021 [1].
-Approximately 59% of companies have a formal BYOD policy in place [2].
+Regardless of the above statements are true or false, the BYOD and enterprise mobility market size is estimated to grow from $72.7 Billion in 2024 to $133.9 Billion by 2029 [1].
+Up to 82% of organizations currently have some sort of BYOD program in place [2].
 In other words, the practice of bringing iPhones, Androids to a workplace is accepted by more and more companies and this trend has a significant impact on business.
 As a matter of fact, it is almost impossible to prevent employees to bring their devices to a workplace unless they work for an organization where the usage of BYOD devices is strictly prohibited, such as in the military.
 As it happens anyway with the vulnerabilities to cyber attack or unintended malware infection being introduced, organizations should take a proactive and informed approach to BYOD.
 This way they will be prepared to face challenges that the trend of BYOD adoption, implementation and usage brings.
 NetFlow is of great help here, reducing the negative impact of BYOD on enterprise security and bandwidth consumption.

 The major security concerns that come from BYOD device usage include a vanishing perimeter, malware infection and data loss.
 Typically, devices provided by the company are under the control of an IT department.
 They provide patch management, create and implement security policies, install and configure antivirus and other software from the list of approved applications.
 BYOD devices, however, may run various applications infected with malware, even when they are downloaded from an official store.
 For instance, there are hundreds of Android apps in the Google store that contain Windows malware [3].
 Imagine a situation when children download and install such applications into a parent’s tablet.
 If the tablet is used to access company data locally via a wireless network or remotely using VPN tunnels, malware can be unintentionally transferred to the company’s network.
 In this case, a network perimeter, highly secured by firewalls and IDS/IPS devices practically disappears as malware enters the company network.
 This is mostly true in case of BOYD devices connected via a wireless LAN as it is expensive to implement IDS/IPS in the access layer to stop internal malware.
 Furthermore, if the BYOD device is lost or stolen and no encryption is used, sensitive business data may be put in danger.
 These devices can be also used to connect to the company’s network remotely over VPN.